LeGend077/json-ui-examples/README.md

-# JSON UI Resources
+# JSON UI Examples

 Find useful JSON UI snippets and resources for your Minecraft Resource Pack.

-Everything here is usable and non-copyrighted.
-Credit goes to the person who provided the resource. **Contribute if possible**!
+Credit goes to the person who provided the resource.

 ## Links